Têtes à claques: English versions

-On 14 August 2008, the beta version of the new bilingual "Têtes à claques" website was launched.
-Beaudet has recently admitted that making English versions of the comedy shorts is in his "game plan".
+In August 2008, the beta version of the new bilingual "Têtes à claques" website was launched.
+Beaudet stated that making English versions of the comedy shorts is in his "game plan".

 The first English version of most dialogues is interpreted by Canadian voiceover actor Bruce Dinsmore, best known for the PBS series Arthur.
 Dinsmore was chosen by Beaudet because he was similar to him in many ways, from his looks to his eyes, so the main difference between the versions would be language.
 Beaudet still performs the voices of some of the characters (Captain Cooper, Raoul, and a fast food drive-through worker).
 The shorts were reanimated and translated to English for better humour and quality for English-speaking audiences; for example, the Super Bol has been reanimated and renamed to Beat the Buzzer.
 Mondo Media picked up the show under the name TAC.TV.
 Also, Le Willi Waller sketches have the products renamed because the episodes were produced later than when the product was made (for example, Willi Waller 2006 becomes the Willi Waller Gold Edition and the LCD Shovel 2007 becomes the LCD Shovel Full HD because it was produced in 2008, later than 2006).
 Some fans have complained that the jokes are meaningless since one of the main purposes of the series is to poke fun of the Quebecois accent, which the English version does not replicate.
 Others have appreciated the humour in the translated jokes.

 The second English version, entitled Knuckleheads, feature remastered versions of full 22-minute Têtes à claques episodes (most of them now animated with CG and After Effects).
 Canadian actor Joe Cobden interpreted all of the dialogue and has played nearly all of the characters in each cartoon.
 This English version was developed by Toronto-based playwright Bobby Theodore.
 Just like TAC.tv, Knuckleheads made several edits and changes in order to make jokes understandable for English-speaking audiences.
 They also made numerous name changes, such as the famous character Uncle Tom, whose name was changed to Uncle Ted (possibly to avoid any racial issues).
 The series finally premiered on Adult Swim Canada in January 2016, making it the first time Têtes à claques aired on English-speaking television.